hashicorp/terraform-provider-vault/website/docs/r/generic_secret.html.md

   authentication is not able to read the data.
 Setting this to `true` will break drift detection.
 Defaults to false.

+* `delete_key_metadata` - (Optional) true/false.
+Only applicable for kv-v2 stores.
+  If set to `true`, permanently deletes the key metadata and all version data for the specified key.
+The default behavior is to delete the latest version of the secret.

 ## Required Vault Capabilities

 Use of this resource requires the `create` or `update` capability